5ide6urnslab/Shabon/README.md

 (1) raspi zero Specifition <br>
 https://www.raspberrypi.com

 ## Copyright
 © All Rights Reserved. 自動回転シャボン玉メーカーBUBLLE is a trademark of Daiso.
 © All Rights Reserved.
 Astro E1 is a trademark of ANKER.
 © All Rights Reserved.
 Switch Joycon is a trademark of Nintendo.
 © All Rights Reserved.
-Bluetooth is a trademark of Bluetooth SIG. <br>
+Bluetooth is a trademark of Bluetooth SIG.
-Photo by Fabcafe Kyoto COUTER POINT.

 ## License